sonallakhera/angular-basic-schematics/README.md

-# Getting Started With Schematics with Angular Basic Schematics
+# Getting Started With Angular Basic Schematics

-Angular Basic Schematics is a basic Schematic implementation that helps create basic angular components required in an application.
+Angular Basic Schematics is a basic schematic implementation that helps create basic angular components required in an application.
 Like tables, details pages, toolbars.

+### Requirements

+To start up with the ABS, `@angular/cli` and `@angular-devkit/schematics-cli` needs to be installed gobally in your system.

 ### Testing